 I’m a Victoria Police employee.
 How can I make my voice heard?

-This year, the Commission is commencing the Phase 3 Audit ended on 31 October 2018.
+The research period for the Phase 3 Audit ended on 31 October 2018.
 Your insights have been key to understanding how far Victoria Police has come and where change is still needed.

-- a voluntary, anonymous online survey about experiences of sexual harassment and discrimination based on sex, gender or sexual orientation in the workplace – invitations to take part have been sent to all current Victoria Police employees
+- an anonymous online survey about experiences of sexual harassment and discrimination based on sex, gender or sexual orientation in the workplace – all current Victoria Police employees were invited to participate

-- a confidential interview with the Commission at a neutral location, where you can share your experiences of workplace harm or insights about creating safer workplaces – currently underway until 31 October 2018
+- confidential interviews where employees shared their experiences of workplace harm or insights about creating safer workplaces

-- engaging with the Commission during site visits to stations and workplaces across Victoria – currently underway until 31 October 2018
+- site visits to stations and workplaces across Victoria